remix-run/remix/docs/route/meta.md

 ### Avoid Meta in Parent Routes

 You can also avoid the merge problem by simply not exporting meta that you want to override from parent routes.
-Instead of defining meta on the parent route, use the \[index route]\[index-route].
-This way you can avoid complex merge logic for things the title.
+Instead of defining meta on the parent route, use the [index route][index-route].
+This way you can avoid complex merge logic for things like the title.
 Otherwise you will need to find the parent title descriptor and replace it with the child's title.
 It's much easier to simply not need to override by using index routes.

 ### Merging with Parent Meta